syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/adding-header-and-footer.md

 ## Repeat column header on every page

+When exporting data from the Syncfusion ##Platform_Name## Grid to a PDF document, you have an option to repeat the column header on every page.
+This feature ensures that the column header remains visible and easily identifiable, even when the data spans multiple pages in the exported PDF document.

-By default, column header will be placed on the first page of the pdf document but you can display column header on every page using `repeatHeader` property of `pdfGrid`.
+By default, the column header is occurs only on the first page of the PDF document.
+However, you can enable the `repeatHeader` property of the **pdfGrid** object to **true** which display the column header on every page.
+This can be achieved using the [pdfHeaderQueryCellInfo](../../api/grid/#pdfheaderquerycellinfo) event of the Grid.

-In the below sample, we have enabled `repeatHeader` property in [`pdfHeaderQueryCellInfo`](../../api/grid/#pdfheaderquerycellinfo) event to show the header on every page.
+The following example demonstrates how to repeat the column header on every page of the exported PDF document using the `pdfHeaderQueryCellInfo` event.

 {% if page.publishingplatform == "typescript" %}